opf/openproject/docs/user-guide/projects/project-settings/file-storages/README.md

 ### Add a Nextcloud storage to a project

-### Add a OneDrive/SharePoint storage to a project

 ## Storage and project folders

 In the page that follows, you will be able to select one of the file storages set up by your administrator.
 If you only have one Nextcloud file storage set up (which is the most likely scenario), it should already be selected by default.
 Once the storage is selected click on the **Continue** button to proceed.